 Place the gel in a labeled microfuge tube.

 Using a scale, weigh the tube with the gel fragment after zeroing the scale with an empty tube.
 Alternatively, you can just subtract the weight of the empty tube from the weight of the tube with the gel fragment.
 The weight of the gel is directly proportional to its liquid volume and this is used to determine how much of each buffer to add during the DNA isolation step.

 Note: It is usually important to determine the concentration of the DNA that you isolated before proceeding to your next intended step with the now gel purified DNA.
-More information about DNA quantification can be foundhere.
+Find more information about DNA quantification here.

 Tips and FAQ